-The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners do not have any right to designate or nominate a member of the Board.
 The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners have no contract or other arrangement with the Issuer by which it may return to the Issuer any unsold Offer Shares.

-The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners will receive underwriting and selling fees from the Issuer of up to [2.25]% of the gross proceeds from the sale of the Offer Shares and will not receive any discounts or commissions.
-This underwriting and selling fee is exclusive of the amounts to be paid to selling agents by the Issuer such as PSE Trading Participants, where applicable.
-The estimated underwriting, selling and PSE Trading Participant ("TP") fees amount to approximately $P[\bullet]$ million, assuming that the Overallotment Option is fully exercised.
-The estimated underwriting, selling and TP fees amount to approximately $P[\bullet]$ million, assuming that the Overallotment Option is not exercised.
+The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners will receive underwriting and selling fees from the Issuer of up to 2.25% of the gross proceeds from the sale of the Offer Shares attributed to the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners and will not receive any discounts or commissions.
+The commissions and fees of the Bank as selling agent shall be deducted from the underwriting fee.
+The underwriting fee does not include the commissions and fees to be paid to the duly licensed securities brokers who are trading participants of The Philippine Stock Exchange, Inc. ("PSE"; the trading participants, "PSE Trading Participants").
+This underwriting and selling fee is exclusive of the amounts to be paid to the PSE Trading Participants as selling agents, where applicable.
+The estimated underwriting, selling and PSE Trading Participant ("TP") fees amount to approximately P75.8 million and P6.7 million, respectively.
 See "Use of Proceeds" for further details.